Principal residence land

 the owner of at least a 50 percent interest in the principal residence land must also be the owner of at least 50 percent interest in the adjoining land.

-Where land is subject to fire, flood or a similar disaster, the owner may apply for a principal residence land classification for up to two financial years following the disaster, even if the property is not being used as their principal place of residence.
+Where land classified as PRL is subject to fire, flood or a similar disaster, the owner may apply to extend the PRL classification for up to two financial years following the disaster, even if the property is not being used as their principal place of residence.

 If the extension is granted, the owner of the principal residence land is not entitled to have any other land classified as principal residence land during the period of the extension.

-To apply, complete the online Principal residence land application.
+To apply, use the Principal residence land application.

-Land owned by a home-unit company can be classified as principal residence land to the extent that the flats situated on the land are used as the principal residence of shareholders of the company.
+Land owned by a home-unit company can be classified as PRL if shareholders of that company live in the flats as their principal place of residence.

-The proportion of the land not being used as shareholders’ principal residence will attract land tax.
 For more information about home-unit companies refer to the Land Tax Act 2000 or email us.
-You will be asked to provide specific information about the different usages and percentages of the property.
+We will ask you to provide specific information about the property's different usages. (and percentage use).

 Additional situations

-If you are renting out any part of your property, even if it is your principal residence land, land tax may be payable depending on the taxable value of the portion of land being rented.
+If you rent out any part of your property, even if it is your principal residence land, land tax may apply based on the value of the portion of the rented portion.

-If you rent out part of the property, that you use as your principal residence land, email us.
-We will ask you to provide specific information to enable the taxable portion of your property to be accurately calculated.
+If you rent out part of the property, that you use as your PRL, email us.
+We will ask you for details to help calculate the taxable portion accurately..

 Refer to the Land tax and residential land factsheet for more information.